AnnRaaPiks/AIdeas/README.md

 To get more people to exercise a musical instrument in a more rewarding way, would give them a chance to grow, to relax, to feel good.
 This in a next step may do something more: to contribute to our society’s wellbeing.

+Your musical instrument - could well be your voice, in coming versions of the project.
+However, to better define the scope in a first version, common musical instruments (other than voice) are in focus here.
+This limits the task in a well-defined way.

 ## How is it used?